אף אתה עשה אזניך כאפרכסת וקנה לך לב מבין לשמוע את דברי מטמאים ואת דברי מטהרים את דברי אוסרין ואת דברי מתירין את דברי פוסלין ואת דברי מכשירין.

 Rabbi Elazar ben Azarya taught… make your ears like a funnel and acquire for yourself an understanding heart to hear both the statements of those who render objects ritually impure and the statements of those who render them pure; the statements of those who prohibit actions and the statements of those who permit them; the statements of those who deem items invalid and the statements of those who deem them valid.

 Learning, teaching, and education are fundamental to how I view my role as a rabbi.
-I’m particularly curious about what our classical texts have to say about education.
-In the piece of Talmud above, you can see just how important learning is to our rabbis – we are meant to attune our ears and hearts to learn from all – even those who speak the exact opposite of one another.
+I’m particularly curious about what our classical texts have to say about education and how we build community through learning.
+In the piece of Talmud above, you can see just how important a shared culture of learning is to our rabbis – we are meant to attune our ears and hearts to learn from all – even those who speak the exact opposite of one another.

-My Rabbinic Thesis – Stuff Him Like an Ox and Fill Him with Torah: Visions of Education and Identity in the Babylonian Talmud (available January 2018) – researches the ideas of teaching and learning embedded within the Babylonian Talmud.
+My Rabbinic Thesis – “Exile Yourself to a Place of Torah:” Visions of Education and Identity in the Babylonian Talmud – researches the ideas of teaching, learning, and identity embedded within the Babylonian Talmud.

 Here’s a sampling of recent teachings that I have facilitated, including study resources I created.
 Be sure to take a look at each introduction to get a sense of the audience and focus.